teekay/litedb-handbook/README.md

 ## Outline

-- Introduction → say what the reader will learn and what’s the big prize (1 page)
+- Introduction → say what the reader will learn and what’s the big prize
-- Overview and side-by-side comparison of SQLite and LiteDB using a table (2 pages)
+- Overview and side-by-side comparison of SQLite and LiteDB using a table
 - Making a decision
-    - When to use SQLite with examples (2 pages)
+    - When to use SQLite with examples
-    - When to use LiteDB with examples (2 pages)
+    - When to use LiteDB with examples
 - Using LiteDB vs SQLite in a C# app
     - API comparison (4 pages)
-    - Comparing installation and dependencies (2 pages)
+    - Comparing installation and dependencies
-    - Performance comparison (1 page)
+    - Performance comparison
-- Migrating an existing app from SQLite to LiteDB (2 pages)
+- Migrating an existing app from SQLite to LiteDB
-- Summary of key points and next steps (1 page)
+- Summary of key points and next steps

 ## Collateral